fufangitgenesis/productivitykeyindicatorbeta-PKI/README.md

 # productivitykeyindicatorbeta-PKI
-A tool for logging, scoring and tracking work effectiveness during a day
+A tool for logging, scoring and tracking work effectiveness during a day.
+Created by Gemini 2.5 pro (using canvas features)
 # Productivity Tracker

 A single-file, zero-dependency web application to log your daily activities, track your productivity based on a point system, and visualize your progress over time.

-*Note: You can replace the image URL above with a screenshot of your own application.*

 ## Features